froldev/froldev-symfony-myvideoplayer-heroku/README.md

 ---

     * homepage with banner, search and best videos
-    * videos by category in the navbar
+    * pages by category with videos

 ## Admin interface (**with connexion**)

 ---

     * page connexion
-    * homepage with several elements
+    * homepage with several elements (number of categories, number of videos and number of users)
-    * page category with create, update, delete and search a category
+    * page category with list, create, update, delete and search a category
-    * page video with create, update, delete and search a video
+    * page video with list, create, update, delete and search a video
-    * page user with create, update, delete and search a user
+    * page user with list create, update, delete and search a user

-### Connexion to Admin Interface
+## Connexion to Admin Interface

+---

 ```bash
 login : admin@admin.fr
 password : password
 ```

-**Remember to change the password to secure access to the adminsitrator area**
+## **Remember to change the password to secure access to the adminsitrator area**

 ### Constant location in this project